 This long-circulated message warns that scammers are attempting to obtain CVV2/CVC2 security numbers by phoning credit card holders and posing as Security and Fraud Department staff from Visa or MasterCard.

-Plausible, but message may significantly exaggerate the actual frequency of such scam incidents.
+The scenario described is plausible, but the warning may significantly exaggerate the actual frequency of such scam incidents.